dannyb195/Article-Ideas/your-first-theme.md

 Awesome you just activated your theme! let's go look at it by going to frontend.

-Annnndddddd White Screen! you screen "Damnit Dan, what did you do!?!?!"
+Annnndddddd White Screen! you scream - "Damnit Dan, what did you do!?!?!"

 But don't fret, let's go over to your index.php file simply type "This will work", save the file and refresh your site :) See? nothing is broken, it's just that we have not built anything yet.